CALL TO ARTISTS

 Presented by the Alachua County Community Remembrance Project (ACCRP) and Gainesville Fine Arts Association (GFAA).

 Black artists have been historically and continue to be disproportionally represented.
-Our intention is to not only give a voice to black artists through this exhibition, but to make connections and give continued recognition and exposure into the future.
+Our intention is to make space for Black artists and their voices through this exhibition.
+Our goal is to make and strengthen communal connections and to give recognition and exposure to more Black artists.
+Our vision is to shape new futures.
 All subject matter and mediums will be accepted - we want to celebrate and represent the work you are making today.

 [Please read more about ACCRP and GFAA below]